klebgenomics/Kleborate/docs/source/kpsc_modules.rst

 * SHV alleles associated with ampicillin resistance only, will be reported in the ``Bla_chr`` column because they are assumed to represent the chromosomal allele.
 These genes are not included in the count of acquired resistance genes or drug classes.
 * Other SHV alleles e.g. those predicted to encode ESBLs (extended-spectrum beta-lactamases) or beta-lactamases with inhibitor resistance will be reported in the relevant ``Bla_ESBL_acquired`` or ``Bla_inhR_acquired`` columns etc (see below), because these SHV alleles are almost always carried on plasmids.
 (However it is possible to have a mutation in a chromosomal SHV gene that gives a match to an ESBL allele, which would also be reported in the ``Bla_ESBL_acquired`` column and counted as an acquired gene because it is very hard to tell the difference without manual exploration of the genetic context.)

-The specific mutations, and assignment of alleles to class, is detailed in this preprint from KlebNET-GSP: `Tsang et al, 2024 BioRxiv <https://doi.org/10.1101/2024.04.05.587953>`_.
+The specific mutations, and assignment of alleles to class, is detailed in this preprint from KlebNET-GSP: `Tsang et al, 2024 Microbial genomics <https://doi.org/10.1099/mgen.0.001294>`_.

 Additional chromosomal mutations associated with AMR